activus-d/outreachy-blog-post-and-wagtail-drafts/find-your-way-around.md

 ## The dashboard
 The Wagtail dashboard is the main hub of a Wagtail website.
 From the dashboard, you can access all of the content you create in Wagtail as well as reports, settings, and other content management features.

-If you access a new version of Wagtail for the first time, then you will notice a banner on your dashboard, notifying you of new changes to Wagtail.
-It also provides a link to the Editor guide where you can learn more about these changes.
+If you access a new version of Wagtail for the first time, your dashboard shows a banner notifying you of the changes to Wagtail.
+The banner has a link to the Editor guide where you can learn more about these changes.

 Now let's walk you through the different panels and features you are going to find in the dashboard.